motin/federated-learning-v2-study-addon/docs/TELEMETRY.md

 ## Study-specific endings

-This study has no surveys and as such has NO SPECIFIC ENDINGS.
+This study has no study-specific endings.

 ## `shield-study` pings (common to all shield-studies)